Xeno333/1042/docs/roadmap.md

 ### Weather

 - Make weather have affects on the enviorment, like hail damage the player, and rain put out fires.
+- Add feature where transitions between weathers is clean.

 ### Mapgen

 - Improve cave generation
-- Make treasures spawn
+- Make treasures spawn.
+Done
 - Move mapgen to no-longer use a single mapgen file.
+Done

 ### UI